shanwong29/Xmas-game/README.md

 If you use Visual Studio Code, there is an extention called [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) which does the setup of the local server for you.

-Alternatively, you can set up the local server according to the [instruction from p5.js](https://github.com/processing/p5.js/wiki/Local-server)
+Alternatively, you can set up the local server by following the [instruction from p5.js](https://github.com/processing/p5.js/wiki/Local-server)

 ## Built with
 * JavaScript